Approximate Bayesian Computation via Population Monte Carlo and Classification: Introduction

-We consider the problem of generating samples from the posterior density of the model parameters $ \theta\in \mathbb{R}^{d}$, given observed data $X_{0}$ and prior $p(\theta)$.
-Producing samples from the posterior is important for calculating summary statistics, and evaluating high-dimensional integrals such as
+We consider in this work the problem of generating samples from the posterior density of the model parameters $\theta\in \mathbb{R}^{d}$, given observed data $Y$ and prior $p(\theta)$.
+Being able to produce samples from a distribution is generally useful: from samples we are able to calculate summary statistics such as the mean, quantiles, and evaluate high-dimensional integrals such as

+which is the marginal likelihood from (1).
+The marginal likelihood has many applications and is particularly important for Bayesian model comparison.
+However, for a high-dimensional parameter space, evaluating the marginal likelihood analytically is a difficult task, and was the main factor for preferring frequentist approaches.
+Fortunately, the increasing power and availability of automated computation in the latter half of the 20th century has led to the rise of Bayesian inference for solving practical problems; it is now computationally feasible to produce samples from many distributions, and consequently there is a large, growing body of literature on sampling theory (see \cite{gilks1995markov}, for example).